NextCenturyCorporation/neon-dash/src/app/library/README.md

     }
 });

-// Define your datastore relations, if any. const relations = [];
+// Define relations to manage simultaneous filtering across datastores (if needed). const relations = [];

-// Create a single Dataset object with your datastores, connectionService, dataServer, and relations. const datasetObject = new Dataset({
+// Create a single Dataset object with your datastores. const datasetObject = new Dataset({
     datastore_id: datastoreObject
 }, connectionService, dataServer, relations);

-// Initialize each of your Filter Components with the Dataset and FilterService. document.getElementById('filter1').init(datasetObject, filterService);
+// Initialize each Filter Component with the Dataset and FilterService. document.getElementById('filter1').init(datasetObject, filterService);

-// Initialize each of your Search Components with the Dataset, FilterService, and SearchService. document.getElementById('search1').init(datasetObject, filterService, searchService);
+// Initialize each Search Component with the Dataset, FilterService, and SearchService. document.getElementById('search1').init(datasetObject, filterService, searchService);
 ```